Statement on Auditing Standards No. 55

 Statement on Auditing Standards (SAS) No. 55: Consideration of Internal Control in a Financial Statement Audit, commonly abbreviated as SAS 55, is an auditing statement issued by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA) in April 1988.
-It requires the auditor to obtain an understanding of an entity’s internal control sufficient to plan any audit on such entity.
-Identifying and evaluating relevant controls is an important step in the user auditor’s overall audit approach.
+It requires the auditor to obtain an understanding of an entity's internal control sufficient to plan any audit on such entity.